primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     ACID
     ACID model
+        An acronym for "Atomicity, Consistency, Isolation,
-        In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties that guarantee that database transactions are processed reliably.
-In the context of databases, a single logical operation on the data is called a transaction.
-For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.
+        Durability"; a set of properties that guarantee that database transactions are processed reliably.
         (via Wikipedia)

         .. seealso::